Hoover Institution's Michael Auslin leads a fall break seminar on the declaration of independence.

 In the years since its publication in 1776, the Declaration of Independence was celebrated by settlers clearing the wilderness, used to turn masses of immigrants into citizens, appealed to by abolitionists and suffragettes, and invoked in the struggle against fascism and totalitarianism as well as by separatists at home.
 It was made into a powerful cultural image by skilled artists and commercial advertisers, tale tellers and producers of mass entertainment alike.

 However, this singular document has developed three major characters in the American mind: a revered relic, a supreme symbol of the American ideal, and a uniquely popular element in American popular culture.
-In looking at these three manifestations of the Declaration, the seminar will explore why the Declaration remains the single most influential statement of the American values.
+In looking at these three manifestations of the Declaration, the seminar explored why the Declaration remains the single most influential statement of the American values.

 --